 Research evidence suggests that people undertaking a regular tai chi programme can show significant improvements in areas such as balance, flexibility, posture, muscle strength, breathing control, cardiovascular function, mental state and even disease activity.

-Spinning is a low impact aerobic form of exercise which is performed on a specially designed static bike.
+Spinning is a low impact aerobic form of exercise performed on a specially designed static bike.
 This exercise class is normally set to music designed to motivate you and make you work hard.
 It's not simply sitting on a bike and gently peddling.
 The instructor talks you through a series of different cycling techniques, speeds and gradients by getting you to set different amounts of resistance on your bike.
 The class offers a very high level of aerobic workout and can burn up a lot of calories.

 These classes give a full body workout for cardiovascular fitness, joint movement and stretching but has the added advantage of placing little stress on the body's joints - an essential benefit to those with AS.